 - Always squeeze up or brace your pelvic floor muscles before you lift, cough, laugh or sneeze.

-- If you are postmenopausal, your doctor may recommend hormone therapy, usually in the form of local oestrogen preparations, such as a cream, pessary or vaginal tablet, to help tone the skin and muscles supporting your vagina and bladder.
+- If you are postmenopausal, your doctor may recommend hormone therapy, usually in the form of vaginal oestrogen preparations, such as a cream, pessary or vaginal tablet, to improve vaginal secretions and blood flow and help tone the skin and muscles supporting your vagina and bladder.

 - See your doctor for any condition that causes coughing and sneezing, such as asthma, chest infections and hay fever, as repetitive sneezing and coughing may cause or worsen a bladder prolapse.